 Pursuant to specific constitutional authorization, the State may also directly guarantee certain public authority obligations.
 Payments of debt service on State guaranteed bonds and notes are legally enforceable obligations of the State.
 The only current authorization provides for the State guarantee of the repayment of certain borrowings for designated projects of the New York State Job Development Authority (JDA).
-However, as of March 31, 2018, all JDA bonds guaranteed by the State were paid off, and the State does not anticipate any future JDA indebtedness to be guaranteed by the State.
+However, all JDA bonds guaranteed by the State have been paid off, and the State does not anticipate any future JDA indebtedness to be guaranteed by the State.
 The State has never been called upon to make any direct payments pursuant to any such guarantees.